-If you feel like your child’s math skills have declined this past year, you’re not alone.
+If you feel like your child’s math skills have declined these past 2 years, you’re not alone.
 For students, the focus of the classroom was replaced with household hustle and bustle.
 It was difficult enough for parents to find a quiet place to take a Zoom call—how could we expect our children to truly focus on and absorb their math lessons with everything that goes on at home?

 It turns out that it wasn’t just your home—the COVID skill slide is a real phenomenon.
 In July, McKinsey & Company released a report that estimated the pandemic had left US K-12 students on average 5 months behind in their math skills.
 Likewise, the Northwest Evaluation Association issued their own report, emphasizing that students in grades 3-8 performed 5-10 points lower in 2021 than they had in 2019.